AdobeDocs/experience-manager-65.en/help/sites-administering/bulk-editor.md

    ![Bulk editor results](assets/chlimage_1-39.png)

-1. Make any changes you need by double-clicking in a cell.
+1. Make any changes that you need by double-clicking in a cell.

    ![Editing in bulk](assets/srchresultedit.png)